Compliance FYI: Final HRA Rule Issued

 This type of HRA is not integrated with other health insurance coverage and because it does not provide Minimum Essential Coverage (MEC) it does not prohibit an individual from receiving a Premium Tax Credit (PTC) in the Exchange.

 The new rule from the Departments offer employers with a number of new potential opportunities when it comes to offerings and funding their employer-sponsored health insurance.
 However until the rules for Employer Shared Responsibility and non-discrimination requirements are released, any changes that an employer may enact could have compliance implications.
-To learn more about the new HRA rule, discuss them with your M3 Account Team or visit the M3 Compliance Library.
+To learn more about the new HRA rule, discuss them with your M3 Account Team.